Rising Star Showcase Features Country Trio Midland

-KISS 99.9 and Jimbo’s Sandbar is proud to present a new Rising Star Showcase featuring Midland on Monday, February 6th, at 7:30 p.m. at Jimbo’s Sandbar in Hollywood.
+KISS 99.9 and Ye Olde Falcon’s Pub is proud to present a new Rising Star Showcase featuring Midland on Monday, February 6th, at 7:30 p.m.

 Lead vocalist Mark Wystrach fronts the trio’s rich sound that is rounded out by lead guitarist Jess Carson and bass player Cameron Duddy.